How to Start an LLC in Kansas (2024 Guide)

 After you’ve successfully formed your LLC, there are a couple of steps you’ll need to periodically take in order to maintain it, including:

-Kansas requires all LLCs to file an annual report with the Secretary of State.
+Kansas requires all LLCs to file a biennial information report with the Secretary of State.
 This keeps their records updated with current information about your business entity, such as its current officers and directors, registered agent information, and tax closing date.

-You’ll need to file this report, which can be done either online ($50) or by mail ($55), by one of the following deadlines:
+You’ll need to file this report every two years, which can be done either online ($100) or by mail ($110), by one of the following deadlines:

-• LLCs with a tax period other than a calendar year: Must file an annual report no later than the 15th day of the fourth month after your LLC’s tax period ends.
+- LLCs with a tax period other than a calendar year: Must file an information report no later than the 15th day of the fourth month after your LLC’s tax period ends.

 Sort Out Your Taxes